statisticsnorway/react-reference-app/README.md

 [![Build Status](https://dev.azure.com/statisticsnorway/Dapla/_apis/build/status/Frontends/statisticsnorway.dapla-react-reference-app?branchName=master)](https://dev.azure.com/statisticsnorway/Dapla/_build/latest?definitionId=129&branchName=master)

-This application is mainly built for developers at Statistics Norway and its documentation should be used as a reference when creating new React applications for our Dataplatform.
+This application is mainly built for developers at Statistics Norway and its documentation should be used as a reference when creating new React applications for our Data Platform.

 **Note:** Everything written here is subject to change during a testing and setup process.